erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 **REITs Are Rockin'**

 REITs are outperforming the index.
 Real estate has seen great returns since January 1st.
 I'm holding O, Realty Income REIT.
-It's up even more than my international stocks surprisingly, 16% year to date.
+It's up even more than my international stocks (ex Korea) surprisingly, 16% year to date.
 Totally unexpected to see this asset perform so well.
 It seems a theme is rotation to stability so far in 2026.
 Investors are buying stable businesses with dependable cash flows.

 **Energy, Materials, Industrials and Consumer Staples**